soteriapass/server/README.md

-# soteria pass server
+# Soteria Pass Server
-Password Manager that uses a client/server architecture to store encrypted passwords remotely
+Password Manager that uses a client/server architecture to store encrypted passwords remotely.
+This portion is the backend server

 ## Dependencies
 * [gRpc](http://www.grpc.io/)